English

 0x01

-6 1 Adv_interval See the following table
+6 1 Adv_interval See the following table.

-7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-55 aa 00 E2 00 01 00 E2 (Disable the broadcast in the low power mode)
+55 aa 00 E2 00 01 00 E2, indicating advertising is turned off in low power mode.

-55 aa 00 E2 00 01 06 E8 (Set the broadcast interval to 600 milliseconds in the low power mode)
+55 aa 00 E2 00 01 06 E8, indicating the advertising interval is 600 ms in low power mode.

-The module returns the following command:
+The module returns the following data.

 0